isomerpages/moe-changkatchangisec/_experience-at-changkat/Scholarship Opportunities/Chua Soo Chiew Scholarship.md

 1 scholarship to be awarded annually for three year period, commencing Academic Year.

 ##### Tenure and Benefits
-•Tenable for three year commencing July 2019
-•Valued at $1,000 per year for each of the 3 year course duration
+•Tenable for three year commencing from the Academic Year awarded •Valued at $1,000 per year for each of the 3 year course duration
 •The recipients may be offered an internship opportunity with the Donor

 ##### Applications
-Application forms can be obtained from the Changkat Changi Secondary School General Office on weekdays from 8.00 am to 5.00 pm, or downloaded [here](/files/CSC%20Scholarship%20Application%20Form%202022.pdf) Applications will close on 11th Feb 2022.
+Application forms can be obtained from the Changkat Changi Secondary School General Office on weekdays from 8.00 am to 5.00 pm, or downloaded [here](/files/Scholarship/CSC%20Scholarship%20Application%20Form%202023.pdf) Applications will close on 10th Feb 2023.

-Please note that only shortlisted candidates would be notified, and may be called up for an interview on  28th Feb 2022.
+Please note that only shortlisted candidates would be notified, and may be called up for an interview on  28th Feb 2023 onwards.

 ##### Enquiries
 Changkat Changi Secondary School